Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Simulations

 Results are shown in Figure~\ref{fig:ham}.
-Figure~\ref{fig:ham}A displays convergence of the predictor trajectory $\hat{\bx}$ (solid) to the true trajectory $\bx$ (open circles).
-The open-loop predictor, indicated past the vertical line at $t=10$, maintains the correct oscillatory behavior.
-Figure~\ref{fig:ham}B displays convergence of $\tilde{\bx}$ to zero with adaptation (top) and demonstrates that adaptation is necessary for convergence (bottom).
+Figure~\ref{fig:ham}A displays convergence of the predictor trajectory $\hat{\bx}(t)$ (solid) to the true trajectory $\bx(t)$ (open circles).
+The simulation is run open-loop and all parameters with magnitude less than $10^{-3}$ are set equal to zero past $t=10$, indicated with a vertical line.
+The open-loop predictor maintains the correct oscillatory behavior.
+Figure~\ref{fig:ham}B displays convergence of $\tilde{\bx}(t)$ to zero with adaptation (top) and demonstrates that adaptation is necessary for convergence (bottom).
 When switching to the open-loop predictor past $t=10$, the system without adaptation sustains large errors, while the learned predictor maintains good performance.
 Figure~\ref{fig:ham}C shows the qualitative structure of the predictor trajectory without learning (solid): when run closed-loop, it does not converge to the true trajectory (open circles), and when run open-loop, it spuriously converges to a fixed point.
 Figures~\ref{fig:ham}D and E show parameter trajectories and asymptotically converged parameters, respectively.
-Together, the two panes demonstrate that the implicit bias of the algorithm ensures convergence to a sparsified estimate of the system Hamiltonian.
+Together, the two panes demonstrate that the implicit bias of the algorithm ensures convergence to a relatively sparse estimate of the system Hamiltonian.